Klamath Fisheries Program

 The Klamath National Forest conducts stream surveys to assess fish habitat condition and fish populations in Klamath River tributary streams.
 Examples of stream attributes assessed during stream surveys include number and size of pools, amount and quality of spawning gravels, amount of woody debris in the stream channel, species composition of streamside vegetation, and fish species distribution.

-Watershed Condition Monitoring
+Watershed Condition Monitoring (Water Quality Reports)

 The Forest assesses the cumulative effects of past watershed disturbances and management actions by examining the condition of aquatic habitats in low gradient “response reaches” of streams.